jpedrotm/urlshortner/README.md

 For local development, follow the steps below:

-1. First, we need to setup a local *DynamobDB*.
+1. First, we need to setup a local *DynamoDB*.
 For this, run the command **from the root project**.
 This will run docker with the configurations in the `docker-compose.yml` file
     ```bash
     docker-compose up -d
     ```